Luca (2021 film): Plot

 In the summer in the 1950s, timid sea monster child Luca Paguro herds goatfish off the coast of the Italian town of Portorosso.
 One day, Luca meets Alberto Scorfano, a fellow sea monster kid living alone in an abandoned lighthouse.
 Alberto demonstrates how sea monsters transform into humans when they are dry.
 Luca begins sneaking out to meet Alberto against his parents' order to stay away from the surface, fearing that he might be hunted by humans.
 The boys quickly become friends, wishing to own a Vespa and travel around the world.

 Upon discovering Luca's actions, his parents decide to send him to live in the deep with his uncle Ugo.
 To avoid this, Luca runs away from home and hides in Portorosso with Alberto.
 The boys run afoul of Ercole Visconti, the local bully and five-time champion of the Portorosso Cup, a triathlon of swimming, pasta-eating, and biking.
-When Ercole tries to soak Luca in a fountain, Giulia Marcovaldo, a young girl, stops him.
+When Ercole tries to soak Luca in a fountain, Giulia Marcovaldo, a young little girl, stops him.
 In hopes of winning the money needed for a Vespa, the boys team up with Giulia for the triathlon.

 Giulia invites them to stay at her house and introduces her fisherman father, Massimo, who is prejudiced against sea monsters.
 Meanwhile, Luca's parents infiltrate the town to find their son.
 Giulia and Luca bond over their love of learning, to Alberto's ire.
 When Luca shows interest in attending school, Alberto intentionally reveals his own sea monster form to Giulia to prevent it, frightening her.
 Unwilling to give himself up, Luca feigns shock at the transformation, and a betrayed Alberto flees as Ercole's gang arrives to hunt him.
 Shortly after, Giulia finds out that Luca is a sea monster as well, and sends him away for his safety.